Map preview

 No

-I searched remarks for terms indicating deeded/owned parking ('deeded parking', 'owned stall', 'parking included in deed') and found none.
-All parking references describe valet, daily/overnight charges, or monthly options, so parking_deeded is false with high confidence.
+I searched the remarks for terms like 'deeded parking', 'owned parking', or 'parking included in deed' and found none.
+Remarks only describe valet/paid parking and garage options, so deeded parking is set to false with moderate confidence.

 Parking E V